facelessuser/pymdown-extensions/docs/src/markdown/development.md

 ### Running Validation With Tox

-[Tox][tox] is a great way to run the validation tests, spelling checks, and linting in virtual environments so as not to mess with your current working environment.
+Tox (@tox-dev/tox) is a great way to run the validation tests, spelling checks, and linting in virtual environments so as not to mess with your current working environment.
 Tox will use the specified Python version for the given environment and create a virtual environment and install all the needed requirements (minus Aspell).
 You could also setup your own virtual environments with the Virtualenv module without Tox, and manually do the same.

 First, you need to have Tox installed: